scroll

 The initial phase of rehabilitation involves regaining as much movement in the arms and legs as possible, depending on the location and severity of the injury.
 The paralyzed parts of the body often are spastic and the bowel and bladder become spastic as well.
 The pace of rehabilitation depends on the patient.
 The earlier it begins, the better for the patient, as movement of the limbs is essential to maintain cardiovascular health during recovery.

-There are various systems employed to help spinal cord injury survivors regain a level of independent action.
-Some of the most common processes used in spinal cord rehabilitation centers include the Dardzinski Method used by WalkAmerica, the processes developed by the National Institute of Neurological Disorders and Stroke Coordination Dynamics Therapy and others, all of which follow a general pattern of treatment and rehabilitation.
-Newer technologies employed in treating spinal cord injuries allow patients to recover additional functions that were not possible in earlier years.
+Various systems are employed to help spinal cord injury survivors regain a level of independent action.
+Some of the most common processes used in spinal cord rehabilitation centers include the Dardzinski Method, the processes developed by the National Institute of Neurological Disorders and Stroke Coordination Dynamics Therapy, and others.
+All of these processes follow a general pattern of treatment and rehabilitation.
+Newer technologies employed in treating spinal cord injuries allow patients to recover additional functions that were impossible in earlier years.

-The team of professionals involved in the rehabilitation process may include a physical therapist, occupational therapist, rehab nurse and psychologist, social worker, a dietician, recreation therapist, and a physician who is a specialist in spinal cord injuries.
-The patient is educated on what to expect, and the importance of maintaining existing muscle function and mobility.
+The team of professionals involved in the rehabilitation process may include a physical therapist, occupational therapist, rehab nurse and psychologist, social worker, dietician, recreation therapist, and physician who is a specialist in spinal cord injuries.
+The patient is educated on what to expect and the importance of maintaining existing muscle function and mobility.

-Work will be undertaken for the patient to restore fine motor skills and to learn adaptive techniques to assist in the performance of day-to-day tasks.
+Work will be undertaken for the patient to restore fine motor skills and learn adaptive techniques to assist in performing day-to-day tasks.
 This process generally takes several months to complete, and the patient will be busy learning new skills and training on how to operate in daily life with impairments.

 Step Six: Recovery

-• Patient is Assessed for Final Level of Recovery
+• Patient Assessed for their final level of recovery

 Step Seven: Home Care